jchapman63/neo-gkmn/dev-log.md

 Today, I am going to copy over their hello world program and play around with the code in neo-gkmn to see what happens.
 I think
 I will be able to implement something similar to what I described on 12-11-24 and have a client host the Ebitengine logic.

+#### 12-21-24
+I need to design the GUI for battles.
+I am going to try and get a lofi design going with blank rectangles and see if I can get a basic structure for a battle scene.